zzh315/zzh315/README.md

 I'm a Frontend Developer
 ------------------

 I have been learning to code for 2 years.
-Started with a bit of python and then figured out web development is more fun.
+Started with a bit of python and then found out web development is more fun.
 After making the decision to switch career last year, I went and completed a Web Dev Bootcamp and have been enjoying making web application and websites.

 * 🌍  I'm based in Melbourne, Australia
 * 🖥️  See my portfolio at [Zhonghe's Portfolio](http://myapp.com)